Heliopolis (ancient Egypt): Legacy

 The "Syrian Heliopolis" Baalbek has been claimed to have gained its solar cult from a priest colony emigrating from Egypt.

-Heliopolis in Augustamnica remains a titular see of both the Roman Catholic Church and the Eastern Orthodox Church.
+The Titular Episcopal See of Heliopolis in Augustamnica remains a titular see of both the Catholic Church and the Eastern Orthodox Church.

 Present site

 The ancient city is currently located about 15–20 m below the streets of the middle- and lower-class suburbs of Al-Matariyyah, Ain Shams, and Tel Al-Hisn in northern Cairo.
 The area is about 1.5 km west of the modern suburb which bears its name.

 Some ancient city walls of crude brick can be seen in the fields, a few granite blocks bearing the name of Ramesses II remain, and the position of the great Temple of Ra-Atum is marked by the Al-Masalla obelisk.
 Archaeologists excavated some of its tombs in 2004.
 In 2017, parts of a colossal statue of Psamtik I were found and excavated.
+The site has been excavated a number of times over the years with some remaining unpublished.